 U.S. Air Force Thunderbirds

-The U.S. Air Force Thunderbirds will return to Fort Lauderdale Beach on May 5-6, 2018 to headline next year’s Ford Lauderdale Air Show!
-The U.S. Air Force Air Demonstration Squadron, known to all the world as the “Thunderbirds”, are the Air Force’s Ambassadors in Blue.
-They represent the 500,000 men and women of the United...
+The U.S. Air Force Thunderbirds will return to South Florida to headline the Fort Lauderdale Air Show flown from Fort Lauderdale Executive Airport when it soars over Fort Lauderdale Beach for the fifth straight year on May 2-3, 2020!
+The U.S. Air Force Air Demonstration Squadron, known to all the world as the “Thunderbirds”, are the...
 View Article

 The U.S. Air Force Air Demonstration Squadron, known to all the world as the “Thunderbirds”, are the Air Force’s Ambassadors in Blue.
 They represent the 500,000 men and women of the United States Air Force.
 The Thunderbirds plan and present precision aerial maneuvers to exhibit the capabilities of modern, high-performance aircraft and the high degree of professional skill required to operate those aircraft.
 The Thunderbirds squadron is composed of eight pilots (including six demonstration pilots), four support officers, four civilians and more than 100 enlisted personnel.